Importance and Mission

 The indicators and performances of the corporate social responsibility projects in macro level are presented in an example project.

 Aquatic Animal Hatchery Learning Center Project: The project hatches and returns baby crabs to the sea, so that they become a sustainable source of income for the community and align with UN SDG 14.
-PTTEP funded the construction and operation of 11 hatcheries and has plans to expand into Aquatic Animal Hatchery Leaning Centers in other areas in the future.
-The project currently has 2,443 members in its network and each enjoyed an increase in annual income by THB 80,768 per household.
-The project's SROI is 3.25 : 1.
+PTTEP funded the construction and operation of 10 hatcheries and has plans to expand into Aquatic Animal Hatchery Leaning Centers in 17 coastal provinces in the Gulf of Thailand.
+The project currently has 3,563 members in its network and each enjoyed an increase in annual income by THB 80,768 per household.
+The project's SROI is 4.13:1.

 2. Micro Level